• Skip to primary navigation

 • You can use some red craft paint to add faux red berries.

-• Place the limelight flowers all over.
+• Place the limelight flowers all over one stem at a time.

 • Add in some of the painted pee gee blooms.